-If there was ever a product to embody our Proudly South African ethos, this one might be it!
-The Boma napkin is a multi-purpose kitchen cloth, available in 12 earthy and vibrant colour combinations, each inspired by elements of the South African natural landscape: think shadows cast across a dry desert floor; rippled sand of a quiet wind-swept East Coast beach; the pink light of dusk reflecting off clouds in the sky; the silhouette of a baobab tree on a balmy moonlit night.
+If there was ever a product to embody our proudly South African ethos, this one might be it!
+The Boma Napkin is a multi-purpose kitchen cloth, available in a range of earthy and vibrant colour combinations, each inspired by elements of the South African natural landscape: think shadows cast across a dry desert floor; rippled sand of a quiet wind-swept East Coast beach; the pink light of dusk reflecting off clouds in the sky; the silhouette of a baobab tree on a balmy moonlit night.

-The Mungo Boma napkin is woven from 100% cotton which is grown in Swaziland.
+The Mungo Boma Napkin is woven from 100% cotton grown in Southern Africa at the Mungo Mill.
 The irregular and unstructured geometric weave pattern will add a warm, rich texture to your kitchen.
 A sewn in corner hook allows for easy hanging (and showing off).

 Mungo contributes 1% of our annual turnover to our CSR MOVE, which seeks to empower the Plettenberg Bay community in which our mill is based.